lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

-    Before starting the simulation, we still need to define the parameters of the simulation: the mass of the 5 atom types (O, H, :math:`\text{Na}^+`, :math:`\text{Cl}^-`, and wall), the pairwise interaction parameters (here the parameters for the Lennard-Jones potential), and the bond and angle parameters.
+    Before starting the simulation, we still need to define the parameters of the simulation: the mass of the 5 atom types (O, H, :math:`\text{Na}^+`, :math:`\text{Cl}^-`, and wall), the pairwise interaction parameters (here, the parameters for the Lennard-Jones potential), and the bond and angle parameters.
-    Copy the following line into input.lammps:
+    Copy the following line into *input.lammps*:

 ..  code-block:: lammps